 Can we use the RGB LED on the Classroom logger to measure a Vegetation index?

 The first challenge is figuring out what we can actually detect, since each index works with a given set of frequencies.
-LEDs generally have peak detection capability 20-60nm shorter than the wavelength they emit, but this information is rarely available from the manufacturers because it’s a use case they were never designed for.
+LEDs generally have peak detection capability 20-60nm shorter than the wavelength they emit, but this information is rarely available from manufacturers because it’s a use case they were never designed for.
 So there are not many sources that compare the emission and detection frequencies for the different LED chemistries.
 LEDs: Sources and Intrinsically Bandwidth-Limited Detectors (Figure 5) has a reasonable list of specific LEDs characterized as both sources and detectors, but even they didn’t bother to test a garden variety RGB.
-Fortunately a few researchers working on visible light communication projects have tested them, generally finding that the blue emitter shifts into UV-A detection range, the green emitter shifts down to about 440-460 nm (so its now detecting blue…on top of chlorophyll B’s absorbtion band…), and the red LED channel shifts down to ~560-575nm, with a spectral spread 2 to 3 times wider than its emission band.
+Fortunately a few researchers working on visible light communication projects have tested them, generally finding that the blue emitter shifts into UV-A (320-400 nm) detection range, the green emitter shifts down to about 440-460 nm (so it’s now detecting blue…on top of chlorophyll B’s absorption band…), and the red LED channel shifts down to ~560-575nm, with a spectral spread 2 to 3 times wider than its emission band.

-Sure enough, the discharge on the ‘blue-shifted’ green channel took more than 10x longer with the filter in place, indicating that the green channel was detecting frequencies below the filters 488nm cut-off.
+Sure enough, the discharge on the ‘blue-shifted’ green channel took more than 10x longer with the filter in place, indicating that the green channel was sensitive to frequencies below the filters 488nm cut-off.
 If the red LED channel also follows the pattern from Bipso’s paper, then red’s detection will include some green & some red, with a peak at yellow.
 We might be able to use these frequencies for a BLUE vs GREEN variant of NDVI, but several sources indicating that blue indexes were sub-optimal because that chlorophyll absorption is strongly overlapped by carotene.
 So blue based indexes usually show less contrast between stressed versus non-stressed plants.
 The loss of both the blue channel (now a UV detector) and the green channel (now a blue detector) meant that we need to add an IR led to have enough information for a viable index.